kequach/kequach/README.md

 #  Hi, I'm `Keven` 👋

-I'm a Business Informatics student and web development / data science freelancer.
-I am also a research assistant in the [Open Science](https://www.uu.nl/en/research/open-science) Program, more specifically in the Track [FAIR data and software](https://www.uu.nl/en/research/open-science/tracks/fair-data-and-software).
+I am a software engineer at Bosch Connected Industry.
+I graduated in the Master program Business Informatics at Utrecht University.
+I was a research assistant in the [Open Science](https://www.uu.nl/en/research/open-science) Program, more specifically in the Track [FAIR data and software](https://www.uu.nl/en/research/open-science/tracks/fair-data-and-software).

 You can find my online CV [here](https://kequach.github.io/).
-My UU employee page can be found [here](https://www.uu.nl/staff/KQuach).

 How to reach me?
 Send me an email (see bio) 📫